Currently shipping Toronto, ON

 Payments, agents, and the rails money will quietly run on.

 I work on enterprise payments at IBM.
-Days I'm building for one of the world's biggest card networks and a Fortune 500 insurer.
+Days I'm building for a leading U.S. card network and a Fortune 500 insurer, with side work pulling in central banks and large American institutions.
 Nights I'm writing about agentic payments, stablecoin settlement, and figuring out what comes after SWIFT.

 Scroll